mrmeizongo/Xpilot/README.md

 For proper operation of the Xpilot flight stabilization system some default airplane conventions need to be established.
 Set up transmitter so these are true

-* Roll right = Positive
+* Roll right (Roll stick right) = Positive channel output
-* Pitch up = Positive
+* Pitch up (Pitch stick down) = Positive channel output
-* Yaw right = Positive
+* Yaw right (Yaw stick right) = Positive channel output

-If needed, reverse these in Xpilot via [XP_SERIAL](XP_SERIAL.md) although that should not be necessary if servos are installed correctly.
+If servos were installed in reverse of expected motion, see [XP_SERIAL](XP_SERIAL.md) on how to correct them using the Xpilot config manager.

 Throttle is always under manual control.